About

 A Legacy of Design

 I have had the privilege of designing homes for incredible clients across the country.
-Many of them have invited me into their lives more than once, trusting me with multiple properties, from primary residences to second homes and high-end vacation rentals.
-These long-standing relationships reflect what matters most to me: earning trust, understanding my clients deeply, and creating spaces that feel just right for them.
+Many of them have invited me into their lives more than once, trusting me with multiple properties, from primary residences to second homes and even vacation rentals.
+These long-standing relationships reflect what matters most to me: earning trust, understanding my clients deeply, and creating spaces that feel right for them.

 My approach is, and has always been, client-focused.
-Your story, your lifestyle, and your needs guide every design decision we make.
+Your story, your lifestyle, and your needs guide every design decision I make.
 From layout to lighting, from color palettes to custom pieces, design is never one-size-fits-all.
 It is personal.

 My Journey as a Designer